-If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies (explained later), check the "Yes" box.
+If your business activity was not a rental activity and you met any of the material participation tests, explained next, or the exception for oil and gas applies, check the "Yes" box.
 Otherwise, check the "No" box.
-If you check the "No" box, this business is a passive activity.
-If you have a loss from this business, see Limit on losses, later.
-If you have a profit from this business activity but have current year losses from other passive activities or you have prior year unallowed passive activity losses, see the Instructions for Form 8582.
+If you check the "No" box, this activity is passive.
+If you have a loss from a passive activity, see Limit on losses, later.
+If you have a profit from the rental of property to a nonpassive activity, see Recharacterization of Passive Income in Pub.
+925 to find out how to report the net income.